Breast Lift in Washington DC

 Breast Lift or Mastopexy Surgery

-What is the difference between a breast lift and a breast augmentation?
+1) What is the difference between a breast lift and a breast augmentation?

-A breast lift may be combined with a breast augmentation, where a breast implant is used to increase the size of the breast in conjunction with a lift being done as well.
+A breast lift may be combined with a breast augmentation, in which a breast implant is used to increase the size of the breast in conjunction with a lift being done as well.
 It entirely depends on what you are trying to achieve with your surgery and if you have the physical elements necessary to get the result you want.

-What are the most common reasons for a breast lift?
+2) What are the most common reasons for a breast lift?

 The most common reasons for a breast lift are changes to the body that occur: